 Motorists are therefore urged to find out from their Insurers:

 - what – if any – insurance documentation is necessary for the countries to be visited;

 - the extent of the cover provided by their own motor insurance policies for the countries visited;

 - the procedure to be followed in the event of an accident in a visited country.

-*Which are the 28 Members States of the European Union, Andorra, Norway, Iceland, Serbia, Switzerland and Liechtenstein.
+*Which are the 28 Members States of the European Union, Andorra, Norway, Iceland, Serbia, Bosnia and Herzegovina, Switzerland and Liechtenstein.